jackamrl/worldwide-news-app/CONTRIBUTING.md

 Remember to customize this template for your project by adding specific details and additional instructions if necessary.

 Please make sure to customize the content by replacing .
-[Worldwide News App](https://github.com/jackamrl/worldwide-news-app.git), [issue tracker], and [(LICENSE)] with the specific values relevant to your project.
+[Worldwide News App](https://github.com/jackamrl/worldwide-news-app.git), [issue tracker](https://github.com/jackamrl/worldwide-news-app/issues), and [LICENSE](LICENSE) with the specific values relevant to your project.